Factorization of polynomials over finite fields: Factoring algorithms

 An important exception is Berlekamp's algorithm, which combines stages 2 and 3.

 Berlekamp's algorithm

-The Berlekamp's algorithm is historically important as being the first factorization algorithm, which works well in practice.
+Berlekamp's algorithm is historically important as being the first factorization algorithm which works well in practice.
 However, it contains a loop on the elements of the ground field, which implies that it is practicable only over small finite fields.
 For a fixed ground field, its time complexity is polynomial, but, for general ground fields, the complexity is exponential in the size of the ground field.